awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

   For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

-  S3 Glacier Deep Archive is the lowest cost storage option in AWS\.
+  S3 Glacier Deep Archive is the lowest\-cost storage option in AWS\.
 Storage costs for S3 Glacier Deep Archive are less expensive than using the S3 Glacier Flexible Retrieval storage class\.
 You can reduce S3 Glacier Deep Archive retrieval costs by using bulk retrieval, which returns data within 48 hours\.

 ### Retrieving archived objects<a name="sc-glacier-restore"></a>